randomnote1/GitDemo/README.md

 This is a demo on how to use Git.

-This change was merged via a pull request
+This change was made via a push to dev